Discuss Eeeek Advice appreciated please in the Canada Tile Advice area at TilersForums.com.

 Hi

 The leak came back, so I cut out the ceiling below to see what the problem was.
 The drips were coming though the bottom of the plaster.
 So I taped a plastic sheet over the offending shower wall as a temporary measure and it was bone dry since.
-I tested the silicone seal again and that was fine too.
+I tested the Silicon seal again and that was fine too.
 I've now removed the sheet and its leaking again.
 So even though the grout was rock solid (could barely scratch it wiht a stanley knife) I'm pretty sure its the grout.
 No cracks in the tiles either.

 I bought a multi-tool today with grout attachment and some Kerakoll Fugabella, with the intention of removing and re-grouting.